sonamsamdupkhangsar/user-rest-service/README.md

   isAuthenticationIdUnique -->|Yes| accountExistsByAuthenticationIdAndTrue{Is there an account with AuthenticationId already and account created is true?}
   accountExistsByAuthenticationIdAndTrue -->|Yes, account already exists and created, check email to activate| returnError accountExistsByAuthenticationIdAndTrue -->|No| accountWithEmailExists{Account with email exists?}
-  accountWithEmailExists -->|Yes| deleteAccount[Delete existing account] deleteAccount --> deleteExistingAccount[account-rest-service]
+  accountWithEmailExists -->|Yes| deleteAccount[Delete existing user that] deleteAccount --> deleteExistingAccount[account-rest-service]
   deleteExistingAccount -->  deleteByAuthenticationIdAndActiveFalse
-  accountWithEmailExists -->|No| deleteByAuthenticationIdAndActiveFalse[delete existing account that is false] deleteByAuthenticationIdAndActiveFalse --> userDb[(userDb postgresql)] deleteByAuthenticationIdAndActiveFalse --> saveUser[create user]
-  saveUser --> createAuthentication[create authentication]
+  accountWithEmailExists -->|No| deleteByAuthenticationIdAndActiveFalse[delete existing user if it active status false] deleteByAuthenticationIdAndActiveFalse --> userDb[(userDb postgresql)] deleteByAuthenticationIdAndActiveFalse --> saveUser[create user] saveUser --> createAuthentication[create authentication]